jakobzhao/web-crawler/README.md

-# Practical Exercise 2: Data collection using web crawler
+# Data collection using web crawler

-**Instructor:** Bo Zhao, zhaobo@uw.edu; **Points Available** = 50
+**Author:** Bo Zhao, 206.685.3846 or zhaobo@uw.edu; **Points Available** = 50

-In this practical exercise, we will introduce how to collect Twitter data using a web crawler.
+In this lab, we will introduce how to collect Twitter data using a web crawler.
 A web crawler is a purposely designed bot for online data collection.
 In most cases, online data can be acquired through a dedicated API maintained by the data provider.
 If no API available, you can still collect data by developing crawler using a crawler library (e.g. Selenium, Scrapy, etc.).
 In this practical exercise, we will design two crawlers, one is a generic crawler to harvest data from youtube, and the other can harvest data from Twitter API.
 Okay, let us get started!

 ## 1. Setup the Execution Environment on the Cloud